-For the case $p>k+1$ and without the evenness assumption on $f$, the existence of strictly convex solutions to \eqref{Lp-CE-problem} was established in \cite{GRW15} by an elliptic method, and in \cite[Thm.
+For the case $p>k+1$ and without the evenness assumption on $f$, the existence of strictly convex solutions to \eqref{Lp-CE-problem} was established in \cite{GRW15} by an elliptic method and in \cite[Thm.
 3.2]{BIS21} via a flow approach.
 Moreover, the case $p=k+1$ was recently treated in \cite{Lee23} through a compactness argument relying on the result of \cite{GRW15}.
-Let us mention that, for the case $p=1$, the authors in \cite{GG02} used the special structure of $S_k$ to first obtain lower and upper bounds on the principal curvatures of the convex hypersurface which then, in combination with an ODE argument or a result of Schneider \cite{Sch88} yields the $C^0$ estimate.
+Let us mention that, for the case $p=1$, the authors in \cite{GG02} used the special structure of $S_k$ to first obtain lower and upper bounds on the principal curvatures of the convex hypersurface, which then, in combination with an ODE argument or a result of Schneider \cite{Sch88} yields the $C^0$ estimate.
 Moreover, for the case $p>k+1$, we have lower and upper barriers at our disposal, and the $C^0$ estimate follows immediately.
-None of these approaches work for $1<p<k+1$.
-Here, instead, we employ a geometric lemma of Chou and Wang (see \autoref{CW-ineq}) in combination with a gradient estimate in a novel way to obtain the lower and upper bounds on the support function $s$ and the $C^2$ estimate \emph{simultaneously}.
+None of these approaches works for $1<p<k+1$.
+Here, instead, we employ a geometric lemma of Chou and Wang (see \autoref{CW-ineq}) in combination with a suitable gradient estimate in a novel way to obtain the lower and upper bounds on the support function $s$ and the $C^2$ estimate \emph{simultaneously}.

-Let us also mention that, a great deal of progress has been made on the significantly important counterpart problem of \eqref{Lp-CE-problem}, where $S_k$ is replaced by $\sigma_k^{-1}$ (see the next section for the definition of $\sigma_k$), known as the $L_p$-Christoffel-Minkowski problem, see \cite{Fir67,Fir70,GM03,HMS04,GMZ06,GX18,LWW19} and \cite{Iva19,BIS23a,BIS23b}.
-Our approach here for deducing the $C^2$ estimate also works for the even $L_p$-Christoffel-Minkowski problem for $1<p<k+1$ and provides a simpler argument than the one in \cite{GX18}, which answers Question 2 in the aforementioned paper; see also \cite{Gua23}.
+Let us also mention that a great deal of progress has been made on the significantly important counterpart problem of \eqref{Lp-CE-problem}, where $S_k$ is replaced by $\sigma_k^{-1}$ (see the next section for the definition of $\sigma_k$), known as the $L_p$-Christoffel-Minkowski problem; see \cite{Fir67,Fir70,GM03,HMS04,GMZ06,GX18,LWW19} and \cite{Iva19,BIS23a,BIS23b}.
+Our approach here for deducing the $C^2$ estimate also works for the even $L_p$-Christoffel-Minkowski problem for $1<p<k+1$ and provides a simpler argument for the proof of \cite[Thm.
+1.1]{GX18}.